 What is a mast cell tumor?

-In the cat, most mast cell tumors are noted as firm plaques (hard, flattened areas) or nodules (small lumps) in the skin.
-There may be itching because the tumors produce substances that induce inflammation.
+MCTs affecting the skin are seen as firm plaques (hard, flattened areas) or nodules in the skin.
+The head and neck regions are commonly affected, especially the top of the head and either or both ears.
+There may be itching because the tumors produce substances that cause inflammation.

 How is this cancer diagnosed?

 This cancer is typically diagnosed using fine-needle aspiration (FNA).
 FNA involves taking a small needle with a syringe and suctioning a sample of cells directly from the tumor and placing them on a microscope slide.
 A veterinary pathologist then examines the slide under a microscope.
 A tissue biopsy (surgically removed sample) can indicate how aggressive the tumor is, allowing your veterinarian to determine the best course of action.

 "A tissue biopsy can indicate how aggressive the tumor is..."

 There are three distinct forms or syndromes of MCT in the cat: